 Webinar onboarding can be performed live or recorded.
-While live is best, it may be difficult to coordinate proper onboarding if your remote employees are in different time zones.
-Use animation and imagery to capture and maintain your workers’ attention.
+While live is best, it may be difficult to coordinate proper onboarding if remote workers are in different time zones.
+Use animation and imagery to capture and maintain workers’ attention.
 If possible, include chat pods, intermittent quizzes and breakout sessions that work virtually.
 The ideal set up is an exchange back and forth rather than passively receiving information.
 The more you can create participation and a classroom feel, the more likely you are to execute proper onboarding.

-While not as effective as an online classroom, reading and e-learning assignments are an easy way to assign set up to your remote workforce.
+While not as effective as an online classroom, reading and e-learning assignments are an easy way to assign set up to a remote workforce.
 These assignments can be done at their own pace in between regular workloads.
 Following up with reviews and evaluations is necessary to ensure the information is being reviewed and properly understood.

 Remote Hire Package

-You may not be able to stand over your remote employee’s shoulder to walk them through a process, but technology makes it possible to come pretty close.
+You may not be able to stand over a remote worker’s shoulder to walk them through a process, but technology makes it possible to come pretty close.
 Schedule a time that works for the two of you, and hold a screen sharing session.
 If you share your screen, the remote worker can watch you perform the task which you are teaching.
 Once you have shown them the process, have the worker share their screen so you can watch him or her perform the same task and check for understanding.
 This is a quick and extremely effective approach to onboarding remote workers that doesn’t take any planning in advance.
-You can use it as needed throughout the employee’s career.
+You can use it as needed throughout the worker’s career.
 If time differences make this impossible, simply capture your screen on video and send it over.